Academany/fabzero/w4/production.md

 ### Using the heat gun
 Proper use of the heat gun.
 Remember to put it in cold air after use until no heat comes out.

+## Smoke test
+Power the board.
+If there is no smoke go next step.

 ## Programming the board
 Download this [sample code](files/code101/samplecode.zip) and test if you can compile it and upload it to your microcontroller with your FabISP.
 Usage: